-The environmental and/or social characteristics promoted by the Fund comprise of investing in and constructively engaging with companies that have the potential to improve their environmental and emissions footprint better than their peer group.
+The promoted characteristic of the Fund is a reduction in carbon emissions and other environmental impacts: the Fund invests in and constructively engages with companies that have the potential to improve their environmental and emissions footprint better than their peer group.
 The Investment Manager uses its proprietary investment process, driven by primary research, utilising company data, third party data, third party industry consultants and corporate management meetings to determine which companies have the best improvement potential.
+Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained.